-Audit documentation is an audit file which serves as the documented outcome of all the inputs gathered and evidence collected during the audit.
-The purpose of the audit documentation is to serve as a long-term summary of the audit objectives, as well as a detailed reference for all the auditor’s conclusions derived from the procedures performed.
+Audit documentation is an audit file that serves as the documented outcome of all the input and evidence collected during the audit.
+The purpose of the audit documentation is to serve as a long-term summary of the audit objectives and a detailed reference for all the auditor’s conclusions derived from the procedures performed.

-Audit documentation also serves as a compilation of the audit evidence that provides validation of these audit findings.
-This is to serve as a reference point for any future auditor to refer back to the compiled evidence at a later point in time.
+Audit documentation also serves as a compilation of the audit evidence that validates these audit findings.
+This is a reference point for future auditors to refer to the compiled proof later.

 In other words, audit documentation is a written summary of how the audit happened.
-Audit evidence is the actual information collected, which is described in the audit documentation.
+Audit evidence is the information collected, described in the audit documentation.

 What Are the Types of Audit Evidence?

-Audit evidence can include documents, logs, and correspondence generated internally within your organization, as well as materials generated externally.
-Documentation requirements for audit evidence may vary from company to company, but the following lists below should serve as a typical example to follow.
+Audit evidence can include documents, logs, correspondence generated internally within your organization, and external materials.
+Documentation requirements for audit evidence may vary from company to company, but the following lists below should be a typical example.

 Internal documents include:

 - Accounting records and journal entries

 - Financial reporting documents

 External sources of gathering electronic audit evidence can include information from: